lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ## Sample data

-Our data is in the `sample_data/documents` directory.
+Our data is in the [`sample_data/documents`](https://github.com/lexy-ai/lexy/tree/main/sample_data/documents) directory of the Lexy repo.
 Let's import it and take a look at the first few lines.

 ```python